olaf-cichocki/image-browser/README.md

   * Add some nice animations to the the new apperaing items
   * Reflect the progress through a scroll in url using react-router
   * "Virtualize" items out of the fold, for a a better performance with long scrolls
+  * Intersection Observer
+* Create sizes method for generating sizes property on Picture (for example for the grid, where desktop may use smaller image than mobile)
+* Add alt tag to image

 ---